 You can also take direct action:

-- If you have concerns about pupils travelling to a conflict zone seek Home Office guidance and refer to First Response if still concerned.
+- If you have concerns about pupils travelling to a conflict zone seek Home Office guidance and refer to BCP First Response Team if still concerned.